Frequently Asked Questions

 - What does 'Public Insurance' mean?

-An insurance company that was created by an act of government.
+This is an insurance company created by an act of government.
 Public insurance companies are mandated in British Columbia, Saskatchewan and Manitoba.
 The Québec government also governs private insurance for vehicles in its jurisdiction.

 - What does 'Private Insurance Company' mean?